Chatsworth House: 20th century

 Nonetheless, life at Chatsworth continued much as before.
 The household was run by a comptroller and domestic staff were still available, although more so in the countryside than the cities.
 The staff at Chatsworth at the time consisted of a butler, an under-butler, a groom of the chambers, a valet, three footmen, a housekeeper, the Duchess's maid, 11 housemaids, two sewing women, a cook, two kitchen maids, a vegetable maid, two or three scullery maids, two still-room maids, a dairy maid, six laundry maids and the Duchess's secretary.
 All these 38 or 39 people lived in the house.
 Daily staff included the odd man, an upholsterer, a scullery maid, two scrubbing women, a laundry porter, a steam boiler man, a coal man, two porter's lodge attendants, two night firemen, a night porter, two window cleaners, and a team of joiners, plumbers and electricians.
 The Clerk of Works supervised the maintenance of the house and other properties on the estate.
 There were also grooms, chauffeurs and gamekeepers.
 The number of garden staff was somewhere between 80 in the 6th Duke's time and the 20 or so in the early 21st century.
 There was also a librarian, Francis Thompson, who wrote the first book-length account of Chatsworth since the 6th Duke's handbook.

 Most of the UK's country houses were put to institutional use in the Second World War.
 Some of those used as barracks were badly damaged, but the 10th Duke, thinking that schoolgirls would make better tenants than soldiers, arranged for Chatsworth to be occupied by Penrhos College, a girls' public school in Colwyn Bay, Wales.
 The contents were packed away in 11 days, and in September 1939, 300 girls and their mistresses moved in for a six-year stay.
 The whole house was used, including the state rooms, which were turned into dormitories.
 Condensation from the breath of the sleeping girls caused fungus to grow behind some of the pictures.
 The house was not very comfortable for so many people, with a shortage of hot water, but there were compensations, such as skating on the Canal Pond.
 The girls grew vegetables in the garden as a contribution to the war effort.
+During this period Deneys Reitz, on an official trip to Britain in his capacity as Deputy Prime Minister of South Africa, reported being hosted by the 10th Duke in a factor's cottage on the estate because the main house was in use as a school.

-In May 1944 Kathleen Kennedy, sister of John F. Kennedy, married William Cavendish, Marquess of Hartington, elder son of the 10th Duke of Devonshire.
+In May 1944 Kathleen Kennedy, sister of John F. Kennedy, married William Cavendish, Marquess of Hartington, elder son of the 10th Duke.
 However, he was killed in action in Belgium in September 1944 and Kathleen died in a plane crash in 1948.
 His younger brother Andrew became the 11th Duke in 1950.
 He was married to Deborah Mitford, one of the Mitford girls, sister to Nancy Mitford, Diana Mitford, Pamela Mitford, Unity Mitford and Jessica Mitford.